WillemD61/XTEND-plugin/README.md

           # 62d1 instead of 6573 for outside temperature</br>
           # 7ed3 instead of 844c for water pressure</br>
           # 7e31 instead of 8e8f for boiler setpoint temperature</br>
-     !!! note that code references in description field off the devices need to be adapted manually  !!!</br>
+     !!! note that code references in description field off existing devices need to be adapted manually  !!!</br>
      * renamed devices</br>
           # "Burner status" renamed to "Heat demand boiler"</br>
           # "Heatdemand status" renamed to "Heat demand HP"</br>